 Though most of the families got through the guardianship proceeding on their own, in many cases these families experienced more anxiety about the process than the parents who hired a lawyer.
 This often stemmed from misinformation, or not having a complete understanding of the process, technical terms or all the options available to them.

 While some of the families were nervous about making a mistake, Yolanda Strauss had the most upbeat attitude about it.
 “Your kid is still your kid,” said Yolanda.
-“The state doesn’t want any more special needs people to take care of, so if you get it wrong, just file again.”
+“The state doesn’t want any more people with disaiblities to take care of, so if you get it wrong, just file again.”

 On a functional level, how does guardianship work?